firemodels/test_bundles/README.md

 [fds](https://github.com/firemodels/test_bundles/releases/tag/FDS_TEST), and the visualization program [smokeview](https://github.com/firemodels/test_bundles/releases/tag/SMOKEVIEW_TEST).
-The manuals and repo hashes/version strings are uploaded to a [github release](https://github.com/firemodels/test_bundles/releases) whenever bots found in the
-[bot repo](https://github.com/firemodels/bot) complete without error.
+The manuals and repo hashes/version strings are uploaded to a [github release](https://github.com/firemodels/test_bundles/releases) whenever bots (cfastbot, firebot and smokebot) found in the [bot repo](https://github.com/firemodels/bot) complete without error.
 The bundles are built and uploaded to the same release by separate bundle scripts.
 The bundle scripts use the uploaded repo hashes and version strings to build bundles and upload them